jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 <br><br>

 ## Step 3.
-Connect Snap-Fasteners to the Electronic Case Lid
+Connect Snap-Fasteners to the Electronics case Lid

 <br>

-**Goal: Install Snap-Fasteners on the Electronic Case Lid with Wire Leads**
+**Goal: Install Snap-Fasteners on the Electronics Case Lid with Wire Leads**

 The snap-fasteners function as electrode connection points for the heart rate monitor strap, which collects EOG and EEG signals.
 This connection is essential